swillems/ion_networks/README.md

          * [Ubuntu 18.04 and OS X Catalina](#ubuntu-1804-and-os-x-catalina)

 ![](https://github.com/swillems/ion_networks/blob/master/docs/3d_example.gif)

+## One-click Download
+One-click downloads for Windows 10, OSX Catalina and Ubuntu 18.04 are available on https://pypi.org/project/Ion-networks/#files.
+These only include the GUI (graphical user interface) with limited functionality.

 ## Installation
 The ion-networks repository was developed on a [Ubuntu 18.04](http://releases.ubuntu.com/18.04.4/) with the [python 3.8](https://docs.python.org/3.8/) language.
 It is likely to function on other (UNIX-based) systems as well, but this has not been fully verified.
 OS X seems to be compatible and Windows can use a subsystem for linux.